marinov98/MarinMacs/emacs_config/README.md

 # What my .emacs file consists of (currently)

 ## Note before beginning
-- any errors you get can be googled and every package can also be checked online
+- Any errors you get can be googled and every package can also be checked online

 ## general settings
 - linium(line numbers)